amirh-far/amirh-far/README.md

 📚 Computer engineering student at University of Isfahan<br>

-🏢 Backend developer at Almubdieun Tech Company<br>
+🏢 Backend developer at AlmubdieunTech Company<br>

 🔭 Currently Working on PixelyAI Website & an LSTM Model<br>